bitnami/charts/bitnami/minio/README.md

 ## Persistence

-The [Bitnami MinIO&reg;](https://github.com/bitnami/bitnami-docker-minio) image stores data at the `/data` path of the container.
+The [Bitnami Object Storage based on MinIO&reg;](https://github.com/bitnami/bitnami-docker-minio) image stores data at the `/data` path of the container.

 The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
 The volume is created using dynamic volume provisioning.